 Adelaide Hills Regional Waste Management Authority

-The Adelaide Hills Region Waste Management Authority (AHRWMA) was formed in the early 90's under the Local Government Act 1934 and is a Local Government Regional Subsidiary coordinating waste management on behalf of its Member Councils: Adelaide Hills Council, Alexandrina Council, District Council of Mt Barker and the Rural City of Murray Bridge.
+The Adelaide Hills Region Waste Management Authority (AHRWMA) was formed in the early 1990s under the Local Government Act 1934 and is a Local Government Regional Subsidiary responsible for coordinating waste management on behalf of its member councils — Adelaide Hills Council, Alexandrina Council, District Council of Mount Barker and the Rural City of Murray Bridge.

-The independently-resourced Authority is evaluating waste and recycling services throughout the region to determine where it can add value to Member Councils by applying a resource sharing model.
+The independently resourced authority is committed to evaluating waste and recycling services throughout the region to determine where it can add value for member councils by applying a resource sharing model.

-The Authority is administered by a Board in accordance with the requirement of the Local Government Act, the Authority’s Charter, and various policies and codes.
-The membership of the Board comprises seven directors – one director appointed by each of the Member Councils, and one independent person who acts as Chair.
-The Board appoints a General Manager who is responsible for implementing the decisions made by the Board, and running the day-to-day operations of the Authority.
+East Waste is administered by a Board in accordance with the requirement of the Local Government Act, their charter, and various policies and codes.
+The membership of the Board comprises seven directors — one director appointed by each of the member councils, and one independent person who acts as Chair.
+The Board appoints a General Manager who is responsible for implementing the decisions made by the Board, and running the day-to-day operations of East Waste.

 Gawler River Floodplain Management Authority

-The Gawler River Floodplain Management Authority (GRFMA) was formed as a Regional Subsidiary under Section 43 and Schedule 2 of the Local Government Act 1999 on 22 August 2002.
-The Constituent Councils are the Adelaide Hills Council, The Barossa Council, The Town of Gawler, Light Regional Council, District Council of Mallala and the City of Playford.
+The Gawler River Floodplain Management Authority (GRFMA) was formed as a regional subsidiary on 27 August 2002, under Section 43 and Schedule 2 of the Local Government Act 1999.
+The constituent councils are the Adelaide Hills Council, The Barossa Council, Town of Gawler, Light Regional Council, District Council of Mallala and City of Playford.

-- To co-ordinate the construction, operation and maintenance of flood mitigation infrastructure in the Gawler River area (the Floodplain);
+- Co-ordinate the construction, operation and maintenance of flood mitigation infrastructure in the Gawler River area (the Floodplain);

-- To raise finance for the purpose of developing, managing and operating and maintaining flood mitigation works within the Floodplain;
+- Raise finance for the purpose of developing, managing and operating and maintaining flood mitigation works within the Floodplain;

-- To provide a forum for the discussion and consideration of topics relating to the Constituent Council's obligations and responsibilities in relation to management of flood mitigation within the Floodplain;
+- Provide a forum for the discussion and consideration of topics relating to the constituent council's obligations and responsibilities in relation to management of flood mitigation within the Floodplain; and

-- To enter into agreements with Constituent Councils for the purpose of managing and developing the Floodplain.
+- Enter into agreements with constituent councils for the purpose of managing and developing the Floodplain.

 Southern and Hills Local Government Association

-The Southern and Hills Local Government Association (S&HLGA) was first formed in July 1969 and is now constituted as a Regional Subsidiary under Section 43 and Schedule 2 of the Local Government Act 1999.
-S&HLGA consists of six local government Councils: Adelaide Hills Council, Alexandrina Council, Kangaroo Island Council, District Council of Mt Barker, City of Victor Harbor and District Council of Yankalilla.
+The Southern and Hills Local Government Association (S&HLGA) was first formed in July 1969 and is now constituted as a regional subsidiary under Section 43 and Schedule 2 of the Local Government Act 1999.
+The Southern and Hills Local Government Association consists of six member councils, being Adelaide Hills Council, Alexandrina Council, Kangaroo Island Council, District Council of Mount Barker, City of Victor Harbor and District Council of Yankalilla.